Martin C. Weisskopf

-Martin C. Weisskopf (born April 21, 1942) until his retirement from NASA in at the end of May, 2022, was project scientist for NASA's Chandra X-ray Observatory and Chief Scientist for X-ray Astronomy in the Space Sciences Department at NASA's Marshall Space Flight Center in Huntsville, Alabama.
+Martin Charles Weisskopf (April 21, 1942 – May 2, 2026) was an American space scientist.
+Until his retirement from NASA at the end of May 2022, he was a project scientist for their Chandra X-ray Observatory, and Chief Scientist for X-ray Astronomy in the Space Sciences Department at NASA's Marshall Space Flight Center in Huntsville, Alabama.
 He was also the Principal Investigator of the Small Explorer mission the Imaging X-ray Polarimetry Explorer (IXPE).

-Career
+Life and career

+Martin Charles Weisskopf was born in Omaha, Nebraska, on April 21, 1942.
 In 1964, he received his bachelor's degree (magna cum laude, with honors in Physics) from Oberlin College in Oberlin, Ohio.
 He then received a Woodrow Wilson Fellowship at Brandeis University in Waltham, Massachusetts, where he earned his Ph.D. in physics in 1969.
 He spent 1969 January through 1977 September at Columbia University, progressing from Research Associate to Assistant Professor.
 While at Columbia, he performed numerous pioneering experiments including the conception, design, construction, calibration, and flight of the sounding rocket experiment that first detected X-ray polarization from the Crab Nebula.
 While there he also pioneered in the development of high-resolution x-ray optics, including an arc-minute-resolution lightweight optic of the Kirkpatrick-Baez design.
 He was a Co-Investigator and the Project Scientist (1975-1977) of the X-ray polarimeter experiment on the OSO-8 satellite, and an original Co-Investigator of what would become the Einstein Observatory.
 As such he became responsible for the time variability studies of the Monitor proportional Counter.

 In 1977 Weisskopf left Columbia to become Senior X-Ray Astronomer at MSFC and AXAF (now Chandra) Project Scientist.
 Subsequently, he became Chief of the X-Ray Astronomy Branch (1985-1993), a group he created.
 Before his retirement in May 2022, he was Chief Scientist for X-Ray Astronomy at MSFC.
-He retired from NASA in May 2022 and is now a NASA Emeritus.
+He retired from NASA in May 2022 and was a NASA Emeritus.

-Weisskopf has held numerous special appointments during his career.
-He is a senior co-investigator of the European Space Agency's international X-ray imaging experiment, called IBIS, and the originator of a major experimental research program that began in 1978 that currently continues to concentrate on the development of X-ray optics.
-This program continues includes among its successes the first successful focusing hard x-ray optics which took the first images of astronomical objects in a balloon flight in 2001.
-It is also noteworthy that Dr. Weisskopf obtained the funds that gave John Carlstrom and Marshall Joy their start for using interferometry to measure the Sunyaev-Zel’dovich effect, which not only supported X-ray observations of clusters of galaxies but has become a major scientific "industry" onto itself.
+Weisskopf held numerous special appointments during his career.
+He was a senior co-investigator of the European Space Agency's international X-ray imaging experiment, called IBIS, and the originator of a major experimental research program that began in 1978 that currently continues to concentrate on the development of X-ray optics.
+This program includes among its successes the first successful focusing hard x-ray optics which took the first images of astronomical objects in a balloon flight in 2001.
+It is also noteworthy that Dr. Weisskopf obtained the funds that gave John Carlstrom and Marshall Joy their start for using interferometry to measure the Sunyaev-Zel’dovich effect, which not only supported X-ray observations of clusters of galaxies but has become a major scientific "industry" unto itself.
 Until his retirement from NASA, Weisskopf was also the instigator and Principal Investigator of one of NASA’s Small Explorer missions, the Imaging X-ray Polarimetry Explorer (IXPE), launched in December 2021.